Defective4/CLI-Minesweeper/README.md

 To play CLI-Minesweeper on a Linux distribution, execute following command: `java -jar CLI-Minesweeper-x.x.jar`

 ## How to play
-Use arrow keys to select a field
+Use arrow keys to select a field<br>
-Use Enter key on an empty field to uncover it
+Use Enter key on an empty field to uncover it<br>
-Use Enter key on a field next to a flag to chord
+Use Enter key on a field next to a flag to chord<br>
-Use space key on an empty field to flag it
+Use space key on an empty field to flag it<br><br>

 Uncover all fields and flag all bombs to win